Don't forget to check out our website dedicated just to

 In a series of seven treaties, the Menominee ceded their lands to the United States.
 The final treaty, in 1848, relinquished the last of the Menominee’s land, which included Waupaca.

-In June of 1849, five settlers from Vermont arrived and staked claims two miles west in what would become the city of Waupaca.
-This group included E.C.
-Sessions, Martin Burnham, William and Joseph Hibbard and William Pratt.
-The five men started out on foot from Sheboygan looking for "Indian Lands" that had been made available for settlement following a federal treaty with the Menominee tribe in 1848.
+In June of 1849, the first white settlers--five men from Vermont--came looking for "the falls" and what was later named the Waupaca River.
+This group started out on foot from Sheboygan and included E.C.
+Sessions, Martin Burnham, William and Joseph Hibbard, and William Pratt.
 The Vermonters traveled along Lake Winnebago and then onto the current location of the village of Weyauwega.
-There they heard about the clear Waupaca River and its falls.
-Following Indian trails, the men traveled to "the falls," claiming land in the area now known as North Main Street.
+The settlers made camp near the end of what is now North Main Street with plans to harness the power of the falls and establish a community.
+Following trails used for hundreds of years by the Menominee, the men traveled to "the falls," claiming land in the area now known as North Main Street.

 In the spring of 1849, Capt.
 Augustus Hill Chandler Sr., along with his wife Polly and their son Col. John Wilkes Chandler and his family from New Hampshire, arrived in Waupaca County in search of land to claim.
 They settled along the Waupaca River in what became the Towns of Waupaca and Lind.
 Their settlement became known as the "Chandler Settlement" and today is near the Waupaca Municipal Airport.